cfwprpht/ELF-FW-Patcher/ReadMe.txt

  €€€€€€€€€€ €€€€€€€€€€€ €€€€€          €€€€€          ∞∞€€€ ∞∞€€€         €€€€€       ∞∞€€€€€€€€  ∞∞€€€€€ ∞∞€€€€€€  €€€€ €€€€€∞∞€€€€€€  €€€€€
 ∞∞∞∞∞∞∞∞∞∞ ∞∞∞∞∞∞∞∞∞∞∞ ∞∞∞∞∞          ∞∞∞∞∞            ∞∞∞   ∞∞∞         ∞∞∞∞∞         ∞∞∞∞∞∞∞∞    ∞∞∞∞∞   ∞∞∞∞∞∞  ∞∞∞∞ ∞∞∞∞∞  ∞∞∞∞∞∞  ∞∞∞∞∞

+ELF FW Patcher v1.1
+Added Hex bytes for FW 3.55 and 4.55 as fixed values to the Application.

 ELF FW Patcher v1.0

 Select one or more Files or a Folder to patch.